nightstomp/rex_multiupload/README.md

 Change title, description or any other kind of metainfo.
 You can also delete a file immediately.

 Notes:
-- multiupload will now remember last syced cat (behaves like you know from redaxo)
+- multiupload will now remember last synced cat (behaves like you already know from redaxo)
-- layout updated
+- improved layout and css
 - mediapool-page is now update-stable (uses EP to inject the page, no patching-file required anymore)
 - and a lot more.... have fun!!